gargrahul/MAD/benchmark/vllm/README.md

 -   Note: The input sequence length, output sequence length, and tensor parallel (TP) are already configured.
 You don't need to specify them with this script.

--   Note: If you encounter this error, you need to pass your access-authorized huggingface token to the gated models.
+-   Note: If you encounter this error, pass your access-authorized Hugging Face token to the gated models.
 ```sh
 OSError: You are trying to access a gated repo.